sylphlab/apex-coder/memory-bank/progress.md

 - Extension activates on startup and attempts to show panel.
 - Provider-first architecture with modular design.
 - WebView UI configuration state managed by Pinia (`configStore.ts`).
+- RAG service implementation with LanceDB for vector storage.

 **What's Left (High Level):**